AndreBaltazar8/ablac/docs/standard-library.md

-implementation and work unchanged in hosted and JIT execution. `abla/fs` and `abla/process` use the same Linux implementations as the compiler, including atomic files, directory enumeration/watch identities, arguments, sleep, and command/child lifecycle.
-The narrow compatibility ABI remains isolated in `BufferedTextWriter` batches text behind an ordinary `(string) -> bool` sink.
+implementation and work unchanged in hosted and JIT execution. `abla/fs` and `abla/process` use the same Linux implementations as the compiler, including atomic files, directory enumeration/watch identities, arguments, sleep, and command/child lifecycle. `abla/process/time` exposes millisecond/nanosecond monotonic values, checked nanosecond sleep, and an affine `MonotonicClock` that reuses its three kernel buffers in hot loops.
+Linux lowers these operations to `clock_gettime` and `nanosleep` syscalls without libc.
+The narrow compatibility ABI remains isolated in
+`BufferedTextWriter` batches text behind an ordinary `(string) -> bool` sink.
 Its stdout/stderr constructors stay in `abla/io`; the file adapter is a separate `abla/io/buffered` import and flushes through append-only atomic kernel